Om-Mishra7/flask-social-oauth/README.md

 ## Documentation

-For more detailed usage and configuration, please refer to the [documentation](https://docs.om-mishra.com/flask-social-auth).
+For more detailed usage and configuration, please refer to the [documentation](https://docs.om-mishra.com/flask-social-oauth).

 ## Issues and Contributions

-If you encounter any issues or have suggestions for improvements, feel free to open an issue on [GitHub](https://github.com/om-mishra7/flask-social-auth/issues).
+If you encounter any issues or have suggestions for improvements, feel free to open an issue on [GitHub](https://github.com/om-mishra7/flask-social-oauth/issues).
 Contributions are also welcome!

 ## License

-Flask Social Login is released under the [MIT License](https://github.com/om-mishra7/flask-social-auth/blob/main/LICENSE).
+Flask Social OAuth is released under the [MIT License](https://github.com/om-mishra7/flask-social-oauth/blob/main/LICENSE).